Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 ### 2. Positional Encoding

-Apart from representing the semantic meaning of a word, the model needs to know its structural position in the sentence—which words are close and which are far away.
-Because Transformers process everything in parallel, we must inject this sequence order explicitly via a learned or fixed *Positional Encoding*.
+Apart from representing the semantic meaning of a word, the model needs to know its structural position in the sentence and have a sense of which words are close and which are far away.
+Because Transformers process everything in parallel, we must introduce this sequence order via a learned or fixed *Positional Encoding*.

 We use sine and cosine functions at different frequencies to compute the position embedding vector (also of size 512):